vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 1 - Unit overview

-- this is the final unit focuses on integrating Postman tests in Continuous Integration/Continuous Deployment (CI/CD) pipelines
+- this is the final unit that focuses on integrating Postman tests in Continuous Integration/Continuous Deployment (CI/CD) pipelines
 - the objective is to automate API testing, ensuring APIs are continuously validated

 ### Lesson 2 - What is CI/CD?

 - CI/CD stands for Continuous Integration and Continuous Deployment which is a practice in software development
-- CI/CD aims to make software development process faster and reliable
+- CI/CD aims to make software development process faster and more reliable
 - Continuous Integration involves automatic testing of code changes and helps in detecting issues early
 - After CI, the Continuous Deployment (CD) pipeline begins
 - CD typically first deploys software to a test environment for testing purposes
 - if tests pass, changes are automatically deployed to production
 - Postman tests can be run at two points: a. after deploying API to pre-production environment; b. after deploying to the production environment
-- Postman CLI can automate running collections and tests in CD pipeline
+- Postman CLI can automate running collections and tests in the CD pipeline

 ### Lesson 3 - CI/CD providers